Explore Georgia Tours

 Days 3-4: Kazbegi & Mountains

 Head north first while energy is high.
-The mountain scenery energizes, and you'll have memories to process while winding down in wine country later.
+The mountain scenery wakes you up, and you'll have memories to process while winding down in wine country later.
 Two full days allows the Gergeti hike, exploration of Stepantsminda town, and potentially the Gveleti Waterfall trek or Truso Valley excursion.

 Days 5-6: Kakheti Wine Region

 Return through Tbilisi and continue east to wine country.
-With two nights, you can visit multiple cellars representing different winemaking styles (traditional qvevri, European method, organic/biodynamic), explore both Sighnaghi and Telavi, visit David Gareja monastery complex on the Azerbaijan border, and immerse yourself in the region's rhythms.
+With two nights, you can visit multiple cellars representing different winemaking styles (traditional qvevri, European method, organic/biodynamic), explore both Sighnaghi and Telavi, visit David Gareja monastery complex on the Azerbaijan border, and settle into the region's rhythms.

 Days 7-8: Kutaisi & Imereti